-(2) On January 2, 1996, awards of restricted shares were made as follows: Mr. Gross, 11,000 shares; Mr. Nutter, 5,000 shares; Mr. Berry, 3,500 shares; Mr. Pollack, 3,500 shares; and Mr. O'Grady, 2,500 shares.
-On January 2, 1997, Mr. Gross received an award of 2,000 restricted shares.
-The only other awards of restricted shares of Rayonier to these individuals outstanding on December 31, 1998, was an award of 6,000 restricted shares to Mr. Gross on January 3, 1995.
-All of the awards of restricted shares outstanding on December 31, 1998, vested on January 2, 1999.
-All dividends paid on such shares during the period prior to vesting were withheld and accumulated by the Company until the recipient of the restricted share grant became vested with respect thereto.
-Upon vesting, the Company paid the recipient an amount equal to all dividends paid solely or partly in cash and accumulated with respect to the shares then vesting, together with interest thereon at a rate equal to the prime rate as reported in The Wall Street Journal, adjusted and compounded annually.
-The total value as of December 31, 1998, of the restricted stock holdings held by the executives
+(1) On January 4, 1999, Mr. Nutter received an award of 5,000 restricted shares.
+Such shares will vest on January 4, 2002, provided that Mr. Nutter remains continuously in the employ of the Company through the vesting date.
+All dividends paid on such shares during the period prior to vesting are withheld and accumulated by the Company until the recipient of the restricted share grant became vested with respect thereto.
+Upon vesting, the Company will pay Mr. Nutter an amount equal to all dividends paid solely or partly in cash and accumulated with respect to the shares, together with interest thereon at a rate equal to the prime rate as reported in THE WALL STREET JOURNAL, adjusted and compounded annually.
+The total value as of December 31, 1999 of these restricted stock holdings was \$241,563.